Dynamical control of random telegraph noise in magnetic tunnel junctions: Parametric excitation and magnetization RTN

 \subsection{Macrospin excitation}

-In order to pin down the effect of nonlinear magnon interactions (see Sec. \ref{k_param}), we set the stage by considering the pure macrospin model RTN (without spin waves) with attempt time \cite{Brown1979}
+Before addressing nonlinear interactions with spin waves (see Sec. \ref{k_param}), we set the stage by considering the RTN of a rigid macrospin model that allows an analytic treatment with an accuracy that can be assessed by numerically exact calculations.
+In a high energy barrier approximation, Brown derived the attempt time \cite{Brown1979}